We offer a comprehensive benefits plan to all residents, including health, dental, life insurance and paid leave.

 Dental insurance coverage is available through Highmark.
 The plan assists with preventive, basic and major dental expenses to a maximum of $1,250/plan year/insured.

 Group basic life insurance coverage is provided through Lincoln Financial Group in the amount of $50,000.
 The coverage also includes accidental death and dismemberment (AD&D) benefits.
-Premiums are paid in full by the employer.
+Premiums for the group basic life insurance coverage are paid in full by the employer.

 Coverage of up to $2500 per month for PGY-1 and PGY-2 residents and $3000 per month for PGY-3 residents and beyond is provided through Guardian after 180 days of disability.
 The coverage guarantees income to eligible residents/fellows if they become unable to practice due to sickness or injury, including HIV.
 Excellent conversion privileges are available upon completion of residency/fellowship training.
 Premiums are paid in full by the employer.